Missing Grand Forks man found dead in rural Polk County

+Grand Forks police say a man missing since July 6 has been found dead.

-Grand Forks police say a man missing since July 6 has been found dead in rural Polk County.
+Grand Forks police say a man missing since July 6 has been found dead.

 Police solicited the public's help in locating 55-year-old Fernando Balboa when he went missing because he needed to take medication every four hours.
 Authorities said Tuesday a body was discovered in rural Polk County, Minnesota Monday evening and was later identified as Balboa.